pmlmodelling/NEMO3.6-FABM/README.rst

 that supports ERSEM_ (through FABM) and is tailored to the North-West European shelf.
 As such, it is also the authoritative repository for the NEMO-FABM coupler.
-While this is a production-ready code (e.g., it underpins all 3D simulations within the the `UK Shelf Seas Biogeochemistry Programme`_), compatibiltiy with other codebases based on NEMO 3.6 is not guaranteed.
+While this is a production-ready code (e.g., it underpins all 3D simulations within the the `UK Shelf Seas Biogeochemistry Programme`_), compatibility with other codebases based on NEMO 3.6 is not guaranteed.

 If you want to use the NEMO-FABM coupler with another NEMO 3.6 codebase, the place to start